Frequently Asked Questions About Notary Public Applications

-If the application is correct and complete, approximately two (2) weeks.
+If the application is correct and complete, approximately 5 to 10 business days.

 Q. How soon may I start notarizing?

 Your commission is not effective until you receive your commission certificate and have had your notary stamp made.

 Q. May a federal employee apply as a government notary?

 Government notaries are employees of state and local governing bodies only.
 Federal employees may apply as regular notaries and have the federal agency pay the fee.

 Q. May an employee of a public corporation, such as a Park Commission, apply as a government